-Perhaps the star at Lochend is the humble mallard!
-They were wild once, but know a good thing when they see it, and now congregate on the lawn and shore awaiting new arrivals!
+Perhaps the star at Lochend is the humble mallard.
+They were wild once, but know a good thing when they see it, and now congregate on the lawn and shore awaiting new arrivals who may feed them.
 Specially formulated duck food (along with bird seed) can be purchased from reception.

-Occasionally, we get red squirrels at Lochend as well, but if you don’t see them here, you’re almost guaranteed to see them from the Red Squirrel Hide at The Lodge.
-Only 10 minutes away in Aberfoyle, The Lodge has an excellent cafe and gift shop, as well as webcams onto local osprey nests, tonnes of information about local wildlife, a GoApe high-ropes adventure course, and miles and miles of waymarked footpaths through the Queen Elizabeth Forest Park.
+Occasionally, we get red squirrels at Lochend as well, but if you don’t see them here, you’re almost guaranteed to see them from the Red Squirrel Hide at The Lodge, another great place to see Trossachs wildlife.
+Only 10 minutes away in Aberfoyle.
+The Lodge has an excellent cafe and gift shop, as well as webcams onto local osprey nests, tonnes of information about local wildlife, a GoApe high-ropes adventure course, and miles and miles of waymarked footpaths through the Queen Elizabeth Forest Park.

-Here at Lochend, we also have a new Nature Trail that snakes alongside the Goodie Burn in the trees behind the tennis court and Nick Nairn Cook School.
-Kingfishers can been seen fishing along the river here, as can two hedgehogs we recently rehoused from Ayrshire, who can often be seen at dusk, pootling about Lochend or along the nature trail, close to the special hedgehog boxes we made for them.
+Here at Lochend, we also have a Nature Trail that snakes alongside the Goodie Burn in the trees behind the tennis court and Nick Nairn Cook School.
+Kingfishers can been seen fishing along the river here, as can two hedgehogs we rehoused from Ayrshire, who can often be seen at dusk, pootling about Lochend or along the nature trail, close to the special hedgehog boxes an outdoor-education class from McLaren High School made, with Chris, for them.